m-ld/m-ld-gateway/doc/accounts.md

 The body of the response will be of the form `{ "auth": { "key": "≪my-key≫" } }`, where `≪my-key≫` is the new account's authorisation key.

-## setting remotes authentication options
+## remotes authentication options

 When [connecting to subdomains](clone-subdomain), clients may need to provide authentication.
 The following options are available:
-- `anon` allows the client not to include any authentication
 - `key` requires the client to know and provide the account key (the default)
+- `anon` allows the client not to include any authentication (this can only be used with [UUID subdomains](uuid-subdomains))
-- `jwt` requires the client to provide a JWT signed by the account key
+- `jwt` requires the client to provide a JWT signed by the account key (see below)

 The required option can be set as follows.